 - Mind reading and jumping to conclusions.
 Assuming you “know” what someone else is thinking or feeling—that he or she intentionally upset you, ignored your wishes, or disrespected you.

 - Collecting straws.
 Looking for things to get upset about, usually while overlooking or blowing past anything positive.
 Letting these small irritations build and build until you reach the “final straw” and explode, often over something relatively minor.

 - Blaming.
-When anything bad happens or something goes wrong, it's always someone else's fault.
-You blame others for the things that happen to you rather than taking responsibility for your own life.
+When anything bad happens or something goes wrong, it’s always someone else’s fault.
+You blame others for your problems rather than taking responsibility for your own life.

 Avoid people, places, and situations that bring out your worst

 Stressful events don’t excuse anger, but understanding how these events affect you can help you take control of your environment and avoid unnecessary aggravation.
 Look at your regular routine and try to identify activities, times of day, people, places, or situations that trigger irritable or angry feelings.
 Maybe you get into a fight every time you go out for drinks with a certain group of friends.
 Or maybe the traffic on your daily commute drives you crazy.
 Then think about ways to avoid these triggers or view the situation differently so it doesn’t make your blood boil.

 Tip 3: Learn ways to cool down

 Once you know how to recognize the warning signs that your temper is rising and anticipate your triggers, you can act quickly to deal with your anger before it spins out of control.
 There are many techniques that can help you cool down and keep your anger in check.

 Focus on the physical sensations of anger.
 While it may seem counterintuitive, tuning into the way your body feels when you’re angry often lessens the emotional intensity of your anger.